-The MSE is structured in four academic semesters.
-In each semester students attend the core MSE courses, optional courses and the Studio.
+The MSE is structured in two academic semesters (12 month).
+In each semester students attend the core MSE courses and the Studio.
 All core courses are structured around the Studio project, i.e. the topics covered are immediately applied or discussed in the context of the Studio (e.g. a requirements elicitation technique is used to gather requirements for the Studio project).
-Optional courses are intended to cover the wider interests of students (e.g. machine learning, computer security or data science) and can be chosen from a selected set of courses offered by other master programs.

 Master Program in Software Engineering